 When contemplating topic selections here in Essay 2, consider focusing on topics that will round out the perception of your candidacy.
 This essay should offer additional information to showcase the candidate as a “360 degrees” applicant, so avoid any previously mentioned information that may live elsewhere in the application and put this additional real estate to use!

 Just a few thoughts on the new essays from Wharton, hopefully this will help you get started.
 For more thoughts on Wharton essays and deadlines, check out another post here.

-Do you plan on applying to UCLA Anderson?
-Be sure to download our Essential Guide to UCLA Anderson, one of our 14 guides to the world’s top business schools.
-For even more personalized advice, sign up for a free profile evaluation by one of our MBA admissions experts.
-And, as always, be sure to find us on Facebook and Google+, and follow us on Twitter!
+If you are considering applying to Wharton, download our Essential Guide to Wharton, one of our 13 guides to the world’s top business schools.
+Ready to start building your applications for Wharton and other top MBA programs?
+Call us at 1-800-925-7737 and speak with an MBA admissions expert today.
+As always, be sure to find us on Facebook, YouTube and Google+, and follow us on Twitter!

 Dozie A. is a Veritas Prep Head Consultant for the Kellogg School of Management at Northwestern University.
 His specialties include consulting, marketing, and low GPA/GMAT applicants.
 You can read more of his articles here.